 Does price action trading demand discipline?

-While there is a degree of human input with regards to price action trading, there is also a need to be disciplined even if you marginally miss out on a number of trades.
-The idea is fairly blunt, when the turning point occurs, and momentum builds for a new trend, you will be there!
+While there is a degree of human input regarding price action trading, there is also a need to be disciplined even if you marginally miss out on several trades.
+The idea is fairly blunt.
+When the turning point occurs and momentum builds for a new trend, you will be there!